-The risk factors described below are not exhaustive.
+The risk factors described below are not exhaustive and are also a reflection of the risk factors of the master fund.
 It is up to each investor to analyse the risk associated with such an investment and to form his/her own opinion independent of CARMIGNAC GESTION, where necessary seeking the opinion of any advisers specialised in such matters in order to ensure that this investment is appropriate in relation to his/her financial situation.